-From the beginning, beads have been captivating people from both Western and Eastern cultures.
-These cultures popularized beads as decorations for holy ceremonies and rituals, important treasures and currency, and even used as stunning accessories.
+From the beginning, beads have captivated people from both Western and Eastern cultures.
+These cultures popularized beads as decorations for holy ceremonies and rituals, as important treasures and currency, and even used as stunning accessories.
 Among all other components, glass became a premium prized material for bead making because of its shining and gleaming features.

 What are Miyuki Beads?